 To be able to use Kami with Google Classroom you must have:

 1. Google Classroom set up for both Student and Teacher accounts.

 2. Students assigned to a Classroom class under the correct teacher.

 3. The Kami Chrome extension and app installed in both your own and your students' Chrome browser.
 To install go to the Chrome Web Store here, or use the Google Admin panel to deploy the extension directly to your School Domain.

 How to send individual copies to students via Google Classroom:

-1. Create an assignment (announcements won't allow you to send individual copies).
+- Create an assignment (An announcement will not allow you to generate individual copies for students.).

 From the Student's Side